 Richard Suckling Bio

 Richard Suckling studied illustration at Cambridge School of Art in the UK and then worked in London as an Illustrator.
 He now lives in the fishing village of Newlyn, Cornwall, and works as a painter, working primarily in pastel and more recently acrylic.
 His work is on show in various galleries in the South West of England and most recently he was asked to write an article for The Artist magazine on pastel painting (January issue).
-You can see more of his work and read more about him on his website.
+Richard doesn’t currently have a website but you can find more of his work on Instagram.

 And now, heeeeere’s Richard!